Arildb88/Luftambulanse/README.md

 We have made an ASP.NET Core MVC Aplication which is going to be used by Norsk Luftambulanse and Kartverket to collect data about unregistrered obstacles in their navigation map for Helicopters.
 The application allows users to registrer, view and manage information about obstacles in a structured and user friendly way.

-We have used .NET 9, Razor Views, Dapper, Dependency Injection, NuGet packages (Microsoft.EntityFrameworkCore.Design, MicrosoftFrameworkCore.Tools and Pomelo.EntityFrameworkCore.MySql, ) and MariaDB/MySQL for the database.
+We have used .NET 9, Razor Views, Dependency Injection, NuGet packages (Microsoft.EntityFrameworkCore.Design, MicrosoftFrameworkCore.Tools and Pomelo.EntityFrameworkCore.MySql) and MariaDB/MySQL for the database.

 We expect the user to already have some technical knowledge and that Docker Desktop, SDK.9 and MariaDB preinstalled on their computer.